aarushi610/run_analysis.R/codebook.md

-**Dataset description**
-# Dataset
+# Dataset description

-Identifiers -
+## Identifiers -

 "activity": The type of activity
 "subject": The subject ID

-Activity column has 6 types as listed below :
+## Activity column has 6 types as listed below :

 WALKING
 WALKING_UPSTAIRS